babylonlabs-io/babylon/x/btcstaking/README.md

       unbonding transaction, and unbonding slashing transaction to Babylon.
 3. The covenant committee verifies spending conditions of the staking transaction, and submits its signatures on the BTC staker's transactions.
-At this point, the finality provider receives bitcoins and thus voting power from the BTC delegation.
+At this point, the finality provider receives voting power from the BTC delegation.
 4. Upon each new block, the BTC Staking module will record the voting power table of finality providers.